AhmadT08/TwitterClone/README.md

 Likes and dislikes can be accessed within each individual tweet.

-The project name is "twitter".
+The project name in Rails is "twitter".